ArcAid: Analysis of Archaeological Artifacts using Drawings: Conclusions

 \section{Conclusions}

 In archaeology, artifacts are studied using their photographs.
 For a subset of them, drawings are made by trained drafts people.
-These are experts in their field and are able to complete features that are not visible due to the eroded condition of the artifacts.
-The challenge addressed in this paper is how such a dataset can be used to solve classification in the case of a small damaged dataset.
-We show that implicit knowledge obtained from the drawing is transferred to the image, guiding it to the more important features.
+These are experts in their field and are able to complete features that are not visible due to the artifacts eroded condition.
+The challenge addressed in this paper is how such data can be used to solve classification in the case of a small damaged dataset.
+We show that implicit knowledge obtained from a drawing is transferred to an image, guiding it to the more important features.
 Furthermore, we show that performing the training in a semi-supervised way, takes advantage of unlabelled image-drawing pairs.

 In addition, our model generates from the image a drawing of the object.
-This is challenging since the image and the drawing are not exactly aligned and what is transferred is the approximate position of the image features.
+This is challenging since the image and drawing are not exactly aligned and what is transferred is the approximate position of the image features.
 The resulting model is able to mimic with high accuracy the knowledge and the drawing expertise of the artist, as well as the knowledge of the archaeologist.
 Our method can be generalized to objects of reliefs, either archaeological or artistic.

-Last but not least, we created a relatively large and challenging dataset of scarabs.
-We intend to make both that dataset and our code public, so they can be used in future research projects.
+Last but not least, we created a relatively large and challenging dataset, which can be used in future research.

+{\bf ACKNOWLEDGMENTS}.
+We gratefully acknowledge the support of the Israel Science Foundation (ISF) 1083/18 and Ministry Science and Technology (MOST) 3-17513.

 { }